Peat Bogs Are Freakishly Good at Preserving Human Remains

 body bog

-The Tollund Man was discovered in a Denmark bog in 1950 with skin so well-preserved, the wrinkles on his face are still clearly visible.
+The Tollund Man, found in a Danish bog in 1950, has skin so well-preserved that the wrinkles on his face remain clearly visible.
 Flickr/CC BY-SA 2.0

 Advertisement

 Peat can be used as animal bedding and as a fossil fuel, which makes it an important commodity in places like the Irish midlands.
-But to archaeologists, peat is a lot less valuable than the Homo sapiens corpses that sometimes come with it.
+But to archaeologists, peat is a lot less valuable than the corpses of Homo sapiens that sometimes come with it.

 Advertisement